sedelpeuch/ronoco/ronoco-documentation/src/documentation/api-detailed.md

 <method> clear_db() </method>

-This method delete all cartesian points in the ros parameters server (on the name "cartesianPoints").
+This method deletes all cartesian points in the ros parameters server (on the name "cartesianPoints").
 This method is called when a POST request is made on point/delete

 <method> add_point_from_actual_position() </method>